jaredly/j3/Roadmap.md

 ## BUGS

 - [ ] I think hovers can get stale??
+- [ ] AUTOCOMPLETE can be stale, which I don't love...
+    But only in a global context, oh yeah.
+So as long as I retain enough information to re-do the global check THat'll be fine.
+    SO:
+    - [ ] re-cacalculate the "global" part of autocomplete
+          on demand.
 - [ ] ALSO: caching of results in compile is /wrong/ if it's depending on something that has changed, right? althought the whole point is that dependencies can't change